History of Providence, Rhode Island: Mid-late 20th century

 Starting in 1956, construction began on Interstate 195 and Interstate 95, which necessitated the demolition of hundreds of homes and dozens of businesses.
 These highways ultimately severed Downtown from the South Side, the West End, Federal Hill, and Smith Hill.
-Over the following years The Providence Redevelopment Authority further razed a number of blocks west of Downtown in an ultimately unsuccessful effort to attract investment.
+Over the following years, the Providence Redevelopment Authority further razed a number of blocks west of Downtown in an unsuccessful effort to attract investment.

 Decline of downtown

-Providence's population declined from a peak of 253,504 in 1940 to only 179,213 in 1970, as the white middle class fled to the suburbs.
+Providence's population decreased from a maximum of 253,504 in 1940 to only 179,213 in 1970, as the middle class fled to the suburbs.
 Those who stayed behind were disproportionately poor and in need of social services.
 Retail stores, movie theaters, and businesses likewise fled as Providence's downtown was widely considered polluted, dangerous to visit after dark, and lacking in parking.
-As hotels and department stores failed, many significant downtown buildings were demolished, boarded up or abandoned.
+As hotels and department stores failed, many significant downtown buildings were demolished, boarded up, or abandoned.
 In 1964, Westminster Street was pedestrianized in a failed attempt to attract shoppers; within a decade, all the street's major stores had closed except Woolworth's.
-The street was de-pedestrianized in 1989.
-Familiar local names like the Crown Hotel, Kent Hotel, Narragansett Hotel, Dreyfus Hotel, Arcadia Ballroom, Albee Theater, Port Arthur Chinese Restaurant, J.J.
-Newbury's, Kresge's, Gladdings, and Shepard's Department Store disappeared from the city by the end of the 1970s.
+Familiar local names disappeared from the city by the end of the 1970s, such as the Crown Hotel, Kent Hotel, Narragansett Hotel, Dreyfus Hotel, Arcadia Ballroom, Albee Theater, Port Arthur Chinese Restaurant, J.J.
+Newbury's, Kresge's, Gladdings, and Shepard's Department Store.

 Crime

 From the 1950s to the 1980s, Providence was a notorious bastion of organized crime.
-Legendary mafia boss Raymond L.S.
+Notorious mafia boss Raymond L.S.
 Patriarca ruled a vast criminal enterprise from the city for over three decades, during which murders and kidnappings became commonplace.

 "Renaissance City"

-Providence experienced a sort of Renaissance in the late 1970s and early 1980s, as $606 million of local and national Community Development funds was invested throughout the city and the declining population began to stabilize.
+During the late 1970s and early 1980s, $606 million of local and national Community Development money was invested throughout the city, and the declining population began to stabilize.

-In the 1990s, Mayor Buddy Cianci showcased the city's strength in arts and pushed for further revitalization.
-Cianci's administration daylighted the city's previously-paved rivers, relocated of a large section of railroad underground, created Waterplace Park and river walks, and constructed the 1.4 million ft2 Providence Place Mall.
+In the 1990s, Mayor Buddy Cianci advertised the city's arts and promoted further revitalization.
+Cianci's administration uncovered parts of the city's previously paved rivers, relocated a large section of railroad underground, created Waterplace Park and river walks, and constructed the 1.4 million square-foot Providence Place Mall.

-In 1980, Providence's previously declining population began to grow once again.
+In 1980, Providence's decreasing population began to grow once again.